How Does Document Authentication Work?

 Why?
 Because the barrier to committing forgery is getting lower and criminals today have wide access to editing tools that makes it even easier now to push the boundaries of document manipulation.

 To combat these issues, document authentication has emerged as a crucial line of defense.
+It is essentially a form of access control but specifically for documents.

 Document authentication involves the process of verifying the legitimacy of a document, including its origin, contents, and signatures.
 Traditionally, this task has been labour-intensive and prone to human error.
 However, advancements in AI have paved the way for more efficient, accurate, and automated methods of document authentication.